 My old climbing mentor told me a story:

 “Once, I was climbing on something several routes over from Limelight.
 A party was coming up at the first pitch making a racket, despite having walkies!
 As in they would yell to each other through the walks.
 When the leader reached the GT ledge, he girth hitched the sole dead branch of a small, dead tree.
 Aghast, I feared for his obvious newb second.
 I thought a while and then called over to him, mentioning the sweetness of the climb and whatnot and remarking that I really missed that tree, because it USED to be a great and convenient anchor.
 I thought that was rather smooth, but no. He ranted about having used that tree for over twenty years as an anchor…that made sense to him.”

 The moment when someone delivers you a huge hit to your ego, you are given a choice.
-I want my ego to be as big as it possibly can be when I’m on that crux pitch and I’m about to pull a hard move—that’s when I need it the most.
-That’s when I will pick it up and tell myself that I’m better than everyone else, that I am better than the climb.
+I want my ego to be as big as it possibly can be when I’m on that crux pitch and I’m about to pull a hard move—that’s when I need it.
 But when it comes to the well-being of your partner, you have the choice to put it down.